Why is it so difficult to change trains in Paris to reach the south of France?

 But the Parisian travel authority, RATP, has created some formidable hurdles for international arrivals trying to cross the capital:

-- Navigating from the far west of Gare du Nord to the far east of the station.
+- Navigating from the far west of Gare du Nord to the far east of the station

-- Descending into a confusing underworld where they must procure a Métro ticket or Navigo Easy smartcard (the stored-value card for public transport in Paris) while avoiding pickpockets and scam artists.
+- Descending into a confusing underworld where they must procure a Metro ticket or Navigo Easy smartcard (the stored-value card for public transport in Paris) while avoiding pickpockets and scam artists

-- Tracking down the subterranean platform, usually but not always number 44, for an RER (suburban express) Ligne D train, then squeezing on board to travel two stops.
+- Tracking down the subterranean platform, usually but not always number 44, for an RER (suburban express) Ligne D train, then squeezing on board to travel two stops

-- At Gare de Lyon, locating the Grandes Lignes platforms using only signposting devised by someone with a deep grudge against travelling humanity – perhaps Franz Kafka’s French cousin.
+- At Gare de Lyon, locating the Grandes Lignes platforms using only signposting devised by someone with a deep grudge against travelling humanity – perhaps Franz Kafka’s French cousin

-On Sunday I wrote about the travails of Anne Wood, who contacted me after being given an official Eurostar connection between arriving in Paris and departing for Avignon of just 47 minutes.
-Have no fear, I assured Ms Wells: I will post you a spare Métro ticket, solving one of the problems, and predict you will even have time for a coffee at Gare de Lyon before leaving for Avignon.
+On Sunday, I wrote about the travails of Anne Wells, who contacted me after being given an official Eurostar connection between arriving in Paris and departing for Avignon of just 47 minutes.
+Have no fear, I assured Ms Wells: I will post you a spare Metro ticket, solving one of the problems, and predict you will even have time for a coffee at Gare de Lyon before leaving for Avignon.

 I was wrong: she made the Avignon train by the skin of her teeth only after persuading platform staff to reopen the gate one minute before departure.
 And when I reported this stressful transfer, plenty of people responded.